 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

 - Use active sourdough starter - If you'd like to use active sourdough starter instead of sourdough discard, you can.
-To do so, omit the yeast and replace the discard with active starter (1:1 substitute).
+To do so, omit the yeast and replace the discard with active starter (200g).
+You will also need to increase the rise times.

-- Change up the toppings - Modify the toppings to suit your taste!
-I recommend sesame seeds, poppy seeds, or everything bagel seasoning.
+- Try different toppings - Modify the toppings to suit your taste!

-- Omit the eggs - If you'd rather not use eggs, you can omit the egg wash and use melted butter or water as a substitute.
+- Omit the eggs - If you're not baking with eggs, omit the egg wash and use melted butter or water as a substitute.
 It's only needed to help the toppings stick to the bagel bites!

 How to Make Sourdough Discard Bagel Bites

-Turn the dough onto a work surface and divide into 8 roughly equal-sized pieces.
+- Step 3: Divide the dough into 8 roughly equal-sized pieces.

-Use a knife to cut the rope into segments about 1 - 1 ½ inches long.
+- Step 5: Cut the rope into pieces about 1 - 1 ½ inches long.
 These will become the bagel bites.
-Each rope should make about 7-8 bagel bites.
+Each rope should make about 8 bagel bites.

-Use the palm of your hand for friction and roll each piece of dough into a ball.
-Place on a parchment paper-lined baking sheet and cover with a clean kitchen towel to rise for 20 minutes.
+- Step 6: Roll each piece of dough into a ball.
+Place on a parchment paper-lined baking sheet.
+Cover and let rise for 20 minutes.

-Boil the bagel bites for about 30 seconds.
+- Step 7: Boil the bagel bites for about 30 seconds.
+They should float here (called "passing the float test").

-Sprinkle with your chosen toppings (I used everything bagel seasoning here).
+- Step 9: Sprinkle with your chosen toppings (I used everything bagel seasoning).

 Expert Baking Tips